Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 South Manitou Island Lighthouse

-The North Manitou Shoal Light is located a mile offshore of North Manitou Island.
+The North Manitou Shoal Light is located a mile offshore of North Manitou Island and is best viewed from the ferry route or a private boat.

 Old Mission Point Lighthouse

-At the end of Traverse City’s picturesque Old Mission Peninsula, sits a lighthouse that’s over 150 years old.
-The drive to the light through seemingly endless cherry orchards and vineyards leads to a cute little house with a light on top which offers picturesque views of Lake Michigan.
-Though it’s no longer active, visitors can still peer into the life of those who kept the light during its heyday.
+At the end of Traverse City’s picturesque Old Mission Peninsula sits a lighthouse over 150 years old.
+The drive to the lighthouse — through cherry orchards and vineyards — is half the experience, and the lighthouse itself is a charming little white house with a tower on top that delivers picturesque views of Grand Traverse Bay and Lake Michigan.
+Though no longer active, visitors can tour the keeper’s quarters, climb to the lantern room in season, and walk the surrounding 500-acre Lighthouse Park trails.

 Seul Choix Point Lighthouse